BIG-RAT/Object-Info/README.md

 **History**

+2024-12-19: Version 3.1.1 - Better handling of shared settings.
+Sequoia introduced additional security around data stored in ~/Library/Group Containers that results in a prompt to access existing settings.
+This should give a one time prompt to allow access.

 2024-12-19: Version 3.1.0 - Add scanning for printers in policies (issue #22).
 Unable to replicate crash on scanning prestages for packages but made modifications that may address the issue (#24).

 2024-09-27: Version 3.0.0 - Address issues 16, 19, and 20.
 Add login window and update UI.